RusanovE/TestTaskForAmazon/README.md

 Response:

-201 Created: User created successfully.
+- 201 Created: User created successfully.-
-400 Bad Request: If the request is malformed or the user already exists.
+- 400 Bad Request: If the request is malformed or the user already exists.